itdurra/checkmate_advance/README.md

 # ♟️ Checkmate Advance

 A Balatro-inspired chess experiment built with React, TypeScript, and open-source libraries.
 This was my first project in React and was built solely to learn.
 It has many bugs to improve but I am moving onto other projects!
-Try the demo here at [CheckmateAdvance.com](https://checkmateadvance.com)
+Try the game here at [CheckmateAdvance.com](https://checkmateadvance.com)

 ## Features
-- Roguelike deck building game
+- Chess gameplay + Roguelike deck building game
-- Chess gameplay
+- 80 unique upgradeable cards
+- 9 story levels, endless mode, practice mode
-- Retro pixel art
+- Retro pixel art, music, and sound effects

 ## Unfinished/Skipped Features
-- Legendary cards
-- Animations
-- Sound effects
-- Boss effects,
+- Animations: the browser has finite animation resources and React Chessboard uses a lot of them.
+Adding additional animations lags the game, and I wasn't able to optimize it correctly, so removed it.
+- Boss effects.
+Would be nice to have the boss rewards be random instead of hardcoded.
 - and many more...

 ## Bugs/Known Issues
-- many re-renders to accomplish game loop
-- some cards appear twice in shop
 - codebase has significant tech debt / complexity due to architecture choices
+- drag and drop in practice mode has errors occasionally
 - and many more...

 ## Dependencies